How the Film Look Really Works: A Colorist's Guide to Film Emulation

 Linus Sandgren, ASC, FSF, cinematographer (Babylon)

-Film/Emulsion models grain as a function of the emulsion itself, not a texture laid over the top.
+Film/Emulsion models grain as a function of the emulsion itself, the way developed film builds it.
 Dye-layer simulation, silver-halide response, and generational loss work together so the grain lives in the negative, runs per channel, scales with density and exposure, and is matched to the stock it represents.
 The result moves and breathes with the image instead of crawling across it.

 Processing: changing the look in the chemistry